viblo/pymunk/docs/html/_sources/installation.rst.txt

 If a compiled binary library of Chipmunk that works on your platform is not included in the release you will need to compile Chipmunk yourself.
 Another reason to compile chipmunk is if you want to run it in release mode to get rid of the debug prints it generates.
+If you just use pip install the compilation will happen automatically given that a compiler is available.
+You can also specifically compile Chipmunk as described below.

 To compile Chipmunk::